-- Tenant pays for utilities and trash removal, unless the lease the Landlord will provide these.
+- Tenant pays for utilities and trash removal, unless in the lease the Landlord will provide these.

 - Usually Tenant must care for the lawn unless lease says the Landlord will provide lawn care.

-Other repairs or improvements you or the Landlord agree to make can only be enforced if there is a SEPARATE WRITTEN AGREEMENT.
+Other repairs or improvements you or the Landlord agree to make can only be enforced if there is a separate agreement in writing.

 Landlord’s Right to Enter Your Home